indrekots/indrekots.github.io/_posts/articles/2016-08-11-java-unicode-and-the-mysterious-compiler-error.md

 ## Hiding code in comments

 If Unicode escapes are processed before everything else, then can I cleverly hide code inside comments which will later be executed?
-The answer to this question is yes.
+The somewhat scary answer to this question is yes.
 Looking back at the previous example, we saw that a line feed was inserted and the rest of the comment was on the next line, resulting in invalid Java code.
 But we could have written the following

 {% highlight java %}
 public class HidingCode {